×

 When a loved one passes away in the hospital, the staff take on important responsibilities to ensure respectful care and provide guidance to families during this sensitive time.

-Caring for the deceased
+Caring for the person who has died

-The hospital’s primary role after a person’s death is to handle the certification and initial care of the person who has passed.
+The hospital’s primary role after a person’s death is to handle the certification and initial care of the person who has died.
 They will verify the person’s identity and cause of death and possibly transfer the person from a care setting into a mortuary.
 Some hospital staff may even help with the personal care of the body such as repositioning their head, tidying their appearance and cleaning the room they are in.

 While in the hospital’s care, the medical team will ensure that the person who has passed is treated with respect and prepared appropriately.
 During this time, families can reach out to the hospital’s bereavement office or Patient Advice and Liaison Service (PALS) for support, advice, and guidance on the steps to follow.
 If family members have questions about their loved one’s care or concerns about the process, bereavement officers are there to offer help and make sure they feel informed and reassured.

-Location of the deceased after death
+Location of the person who has died after death

-The person who has passed will be respectfully transferred to the hospital mortuary, where they remain until arrangements can be made with a funeral provider to collect them.
-The mortuary provides a secure, temporary resting place for the deceased, and families are welcome to arrange a visit if they would like to see their loved one.
+The mortuary provides a secure, temporary resting place for the person, and families are sometimes able to arrange a visit if they would like to see their loved one.
 Hospital staff can help organise a private and peaceful viewing, giving family members the chance to say goodbye in a respectful setting.
 Please note, that this may not always be possible to accommodate.

 When the time comes to release the body to a funeral provider, the hospital will ensure this process is handled smoothly.
 The bereavement office can assist in coordinating these arrangements, including preparing any necessary paperwork for the mortuary team.
 If you have chosen a funeral provider, simply provide their details to the bereavement office, which will handle the formalities so your loved one can be transferred with care.

-Handling personal belongings of the deceased
+Handling personal belongings of the person who has died

 We often enter a hospital with some of our personal belongings such as clothing, a phone or jewellery.
 These may stay on the person when they pass or be in their assigned bed or drawers.
 As family members handle logistical and practical matters alongside their grief, these items are sometimes left behind in the hospital.